Opinion | A parting-shot Supreme Court nomination smacks of being a ruthless political game

 The danger, however, reaches deeper, as we revise our standards of self-government.
 Yuval Levin of the American Enterprise Institute warns that we may be entering “a moment of decision about the future of our regime.”
 “Do we consider social peace a high priority,” Levin asks, “or does every side press every technically permissible advantage (because the other side does) until we have nothing left to defend?”

-As Senate majority leader, Mitch McConnell (R-Ky.) is advancing the idea that a favorable ideological composition of the Supreme Court is the greatest prize in American politics and that any partisan means necessary to achieve it is therefore justified.
+As Senate majority leader, Mitch McConnell (R-Ky.) is advancing the idea that a favorable ideological composition of the Supreme Court is the greatest prize in U.S. politics and that any partisan means necessary to achieve it is therefore justified.
 Neither of these ideas — Supreme Court supremacy or unrestricted partisan warfare — is particularly conservative.
 And the combination is causing a cycle of ruthlessness and humiliation that threatens to disable the Senate and destabilize our politics.

 The addition of a responsible conservative to the court is a valid goal.
 But what McConnell seems poised to do, while constitutionally permissible, is deeply unwise.